Far Side Virtual: Critical reception

 Far Side Virtual was met with greater critical attention than Ferraro's previous releases.
 Just over a year after its release, Marc Masters at Pitchfork wrote that Far Side Virtual "became Ferraro's most discussed and divisive effort, landing on year-end best-of lists as often as it got dismissed as a joke."
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 77, which indicates "generally favorable reviews", based on seven reviews.
 Critics tended to agree that Far Side Virtual takes the state of 21st-century consumerism as its subject, but there was no consensus regarding whether Ferraro intended to satirize, criticize or embrace this condition.
 Brandon Soderberg said that the album's concept "seemed critic-proof, which was frustrating ...
 Negative reviews could be dismissed as the listeners simply not getting the joke."

 The Wire published a favorable review by Joseph Stannard, in which he wrote "If it is an elaborate put-on—and I suspect Ferraro isn't averse to a chuckle at the expense of his audience—Far Side Virtual still feels like the culmination of numerous releases' worth of research and development. ...
 Whether or not its creator is giggling through a bong smoke haze, Far Side Virtual is a convincing evocation of the digital dreamtime."
 Stefan Wharton of Tiny Mix Tapes took the album as a statement about blurred boundaries between consumers and their technologies, citing the writing of Markus Giesler as a precedent: "Far Side Virtual succeeds in exciting the collective memory of that generation now so conjoined to its technological appendages."
 In Pitchfork's review, Soderberg wrote, "the songs here are exactly the same as what they're ostensibly parodying, which is bold and maybe even the point. ...
 You suddenly realize you're listening to 45 minutes of utilitarian music that doesn't really have a purpose.
 Can something be utopian and dystopian at the same time?
 Probably.
 Maybe even always."

 Steve Shaw of Fact called the album "an intense immersive listening experience that is both deeply comforting and unsettling at the same time" and said "arguably, it is more a piece of art than a collection of music. ...
 Compositionally, Far Side Virtual is truly frenetic, nothing safe from Ferraro’s meddling, all elements completely malleable and at the mercy of his eccentric imagination."
-Spin gave the album a three-star review, and the staff reviewer wrote that Ferraro "makes a glowing, glossy album out of everyday digital detritus.
+A Spin reviewer wrote that Ferraro "makes a glowing, glossy album out of everyday digital detritus.
 If you can wade through the excruciating sitar-synths, bank-lobby melodies, home-fitness techno, and infomercial drum breaks, Ferraro's playfulness blips into view."